montge/documents/README.md

   4. Copy of at least one real operational VISTA ("Prod Clone" or “Test VISTA”) which would be kept within the NIPRed network, as it will have non de-identified patient data.
   5. A VISTA with real but de-identified patient data

-__Note__: initial work can proceed using OSEHRA VistA.
-However, the pace of development of write-back support for VDMN will be impacted without access to the "VISTA with real but de-identified patient data".